-Figures 6 and 7 show that following an increase in the loan-to-value parameter the constrained households borrow and consume more.
-These households, given their low discount factor, allocate most of their new borrowing into the consumption of the non-durable good, which is tradable.
-This generates the current account deficit of Figures 6 and 7.
-However, Figures 6 and 7 show a counterfactual observation: the housing price-to-rent ratio decreases.
-Housing prices (the value of the housing asset) increase less than housing rents (the value of the housing flow) because the collateral channel encourages consumption by the impatient households, who value the durable good less.
+Figures 6 to 9 show a counterfactual observation new in the literature: the housing price-torent ratio decreases.
+House prices (the value of the housing asset) increase less than housing rents (the value of the housing flow) because the collateral channel encourages consumption by the impatient households, who value the durable good less.

 The larger the share of impatient households, the larger the current account deficit generated by the collateral consumption channel, but then the counterfactual price-to-rent ratio is also larger as more impatient households have a higher preference for the housing flow.
 Figure A6 in the online appendix shows that when the economy is highly leveraged and the collateral channel is weaker, then permanent LTV shocks imply higher price-to-rent.
-This insight is summarized in Figure A7, that combines figures 7 and A6.
+This insight is summarized in Figure A7, that compares economies with high and zero external debt in Steady State.
 The level of initial leverage controls the intensity of the collateral channel and thus determines whether the price-to-rent falls or increases for the same permanent LTV shock.